An evergreen that was previously lighted for the holidays near the town green gazebo is one of three trees in Wilton Center that need to be replaced.

 The evergreen is in “poor health,” Wilton Tree Committee Chair Kate Throckmorton told The Bulletin, while the other two were removed for reasons unknown to the tree committee.

-“One shade tree is missing is from a landscape island to the south of Wilton Pizza,” said Throckmorton, and the other is a shade tree “missing from the landscape area near Bank of America.”
+“One shade tree is missing from a landscape island to the south of Wilton Pizza,” said Throckmorton, and the other is a shade tree “missing from the landscape area near Bank of America.”

 The Wilton Tree Committee is hoping to replace the trees with the help of residents through the Wilton Tree Plan’s Donate-A-Tree in Wilton program.